- How much is gap insurance in Arkansas?

 You may need gap insurance if you have a car loan or lease in Arkansas.
 Drivers who make a small down payment typically owe more than the vehicle is worth since cars depreciate faster than the loan is paid down, making gap insurance a good idea.

-You don't need gap insurance if you own your car or make a large down payment.
+You don't need gap insurance if you own your car or made a large down payment to ensure that you owe less than the car's value at the start of your loan.

 What is standalone gap insurance in Arkansas?

-Standalone gap insurance is a separate policy, not a part of your car insurance.
-You can buy gap insurance from your lender or a private company as an independent policy.
+Standalone gap insurance is a separate policy, not part of your car insurance.
+You can buy it from your lender or a private company.

 Does gap insurance cover leased cars in Arkansas?